 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 When people refer to Cabo, they’re talking about the Baja Californian city of Cabo San Lucas, part of the Los Cabos region in Mexico that includes its neighboring city, San Jose del Cabo.
 Here you’ll find dazzling cliffs, beautiful beaches, breathtaking ocean views, and a bustling downtown that’s packed with nightlife.
 Cabo hotels come in all sizes and styles: mega-resorts with all-inclusive packages, trendy boutiques, intimate B&Bs, and budget-friendly hostels.
 As such, it can be a bit overwhelming to choose a spot for your vacation, but that's why we’re here to help with our favorite places to stay in Cabo San Lucas.
-Whether you're you're traveling as a couple, as part of a party-hard group, or you're looking for low-key, family-friendly digs, you'll find something to suit your needs on the list below.
+Whether you're traveling as a couple, as part of a party-hard group, or you're looking for low-key, family-friendly digs, you'll find something to suit your needs on the list below.

 Best Overall: Chileno Bay Resort & Residences, Auberge Resorts Collection